Attention pre-med / pre-health students:

 Yes.
 The clinics we partner with for shadowing, as well as Peru health care regulations, do not allow our students to diagnose patients or to perform medical procedures.
 You will be merely observing the professionals that do.

 Depending on your level, you will receive a transcript from Bolivariana (South America) or Brookhaven (USA).
-If your university is cooperative (most are) you will receive credit for two Spanish courses, though you will learn significantly more than in two traditional courses.
+If your university is cooperative (most are) you will receive credit for three Spanish courses, though you will learn significantly more than in two traditional courses.

 There is no minimal level of Spanish.
 Our school has complete beginners all the way through people that teach Spanish themselves.